orppst/guide/docs/Developer/use-cases.md

 the observatory administrators can assign someone to be the time allocation committee chair for the observatory

+### add TAC members

+The TAC Chair can add existing users to the TAC
 ### create new proposal cycle

 The TAC  chair would then create Proposal Cycle